 We can run new candidates for office.
 “Liquid Democracy Candidates”.

-These are people who believe in this new way, believe in the mission, and want to give their fellow Americans a true way to represent themselves.
+These are people who believe in this new way, believe in the mission, and want to give their fellow Americans a better way to represent themselves.

 Imagine a city council with 15 members.
-A liquid democracy candidate could campaign for one of the seats.
+A liquid democracy candidate campaigns for just one of the seats.
 The other 14 remain the same as before.

-They pledge that if they get elected, they’ll vote on each bill according to their district’s liquid democracy.
+They pledge that if elected, they’ll vote on each bill according to their district’s liquid democracy.

-This could be as easy as pressing a button when their name is called to vote on a bill.
+This could be as easy as pressing a button when their name is called to vote.
 Their app could perfectly announce their district’s decision, every time:

 Speaker: “Representative Jones, how do you vote?”